-“Well I talked to a Percy, he told me of a mark.
-Turns out mark required some smoke bombs, I got out with around three wallets from him.
+“Well, I talked to a Percy, and he told me of a mark.
+Turns out Mark required some smoke bombs; I got out with around three wallets from him.
 Then I went to get the eggs, but the stall owner was very rude.
-I happened to have a spare smoke bomb in my hand which I activated because I squeezed it too hard as I was trying not to throat punch him.
-Then mystery eggs, and now here we are.”
+I happened to have a spare smoke bomb in my hand, which I activated because I squeezed it too hard as I was trying not to throat-punch him.
+The mystery eggs, and now here we are.”

 Jack cleaned his mouth with his tongue, removing the small chunks of eggs from his cheeks.

 “Your cut?
 What the hell did you do to earn this?”